OvRcode/ovrride/wp-content/themes/quark/readme.txt

 Contributors: ahortin
 Donate link: http://quarktheme.com
 Tags: black, gray, dark, light, one-column, two-columns, right-sidebar, flexible-width, custom-background, custom-header, custom-menu, editor-style, featured-image-header, featured-images, full-width-template, microformats, post-formats, sticky-post, theme-options, threaded-comments, translation-ready
-Requires at least: 3.4
+Requires at least: 3.6
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 1.2.4
+Stable tag: 1.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Quark is your basic building block for creating beautiful, responsive custom themes.
+It's not a convoluted or confusing framework that's hard to learn or even harder to modify.
 It's a simple and elegant starter theme built on HTML5 & CSS3.
+Its base is a responsive, 12 column grid.
+It incorporates custom Theme Options that are easy to modify, a set of common templates, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font.

 == Description ==